fardavide/Theia/README.md

 }
 ```

 ##### Configuration params:

+* `defaultError`: The default image to be load as error if no other value is set.

+  Default is _null_

-* `defaultShape`: The default `TheiaParams.Shape` to use if none is specified explicitly.
+* `defaultPlaceholder`: The default image to be used as placeholder if no other value is set.

-  Default is `TheiaParams.Shape.Square`
+  Default is _null_

 * `defaultScaleError`: If _true_ `error`s will respect the `TheiaParams.scaleType`, else use. `defaultScaleType `